DeckstersLab/plugin-template/README.md

 ```

 ### Detect secrets
-If detect secrets fails dont forget to run a scan and audit any detected secrets.
+If detect secrets fails don't forget to run a scan and audit any detected secrets.
 Don't commit real secrets to source control!

 ```bash
 detect-secrets scan > .secrets.baseline